wuyou012/wuyou012.github.io/_pages/about.md

 # 💻 Project Experience
 * **UV prediction using GNN**
-  * I am working as a student assistant under Prof. Mengyin Li, focusing on UV index prediction around Hong Kong using Graph Neural Networks (GNNs).
+  * I am working as a student assistant under Prof. Mengying Li, focusing on UV index prediction around Hong Kong using Graph Neural Networks (GNNs).
 * **Enhancing Sparse-view 3D Gaussian Splatting**
   * We proposed a novel 3D Gaussian Splatting method, SIDGaussian, for novel view synthesis under extremely sparse input conditions.
 We designed a semantic regularization and local depth regularization.
     * 📝 This work has been accepted by ICASSP 2025.